 You must tell your employer promptly if you can’t work due to ill health.
 Businesses normally have procedures in place for reporting sickness.

 Businesses should also have procedures in place for payment of sick pay.
 This should be explained in your contract of employment.

 Currently, you can get up to £109.40 per week statutory sick pay if you’re too ill to go to work.
 This will be paid by your employer for up to 28 weeks.

 You can’t get less than this amount.
 Your employer might pay you more.
 Always check your contract or speak to your employer.

 To qualify for statutory sick pay, you must:

 - earn an average of at least £123 per week

 - be an employee

-- have been ill or self-isolating for at least four consecutive days.
+- have been ill for at least four consecutive days.

-You are entitled to statutory sick pay from the fourth day you’re off ill and are entitled to it on the days you would normally be working.
+You are entitled to statutory sick pay from the fourth day you’re off ill.
+You are entitled to it on the days you would normally be working.